 Dialogue with the broader scientific and professional community.
 Promoting results is a particular form of dialogue with the broader professional community.
 Here, it took place through exhibitions of student works at professional events, presentations at scientific conferences, the inclusion of these works in professional and scientific publications and the presentation of projects to the broader public.
 This showcasing of the results allowed impressions to be summarised and created space for reflection on the entire process.
-The positive reaction of the broader professional events) underscored the success of the PM and, thus, contributed to its informal acceptance as a platform for the production of master's projects.
+The positive reaction of the broader professional community to the outcome of the process (in the form of awards received at national professional events) underscored the success of the PM and, thus, contributed to its informal acceptance as a platform for the production of master's projects.